Totaal aantal pageviews

 high action was the next step to make but with that I started to employ my

-skills around guitar restorations.
+skills around guitar restorations to a next level.

 Nr.
 19.